EmberLightVFX/Kitsu-for-Docker/README.md

 # Usage

 On first run the installation will download your wanted Zou version.
 It will then initialize and populate the database and create a `initialized.txt` file in your previews folder.
 This is done to make sure the initializion is done only ones.
-Don't delete this file.
+If something goes wrong on your first launch, delete this file to re-initialize the database, else **never delete this file!**
 A default admin account will also be created:

 - login: admin@example.com